landing-ai/agentic-activity-recognition/readme.md

 ````

 *All computer‑vision heavy lifting—decoding, frame sampling, multimodal reasoning—
-occurs on Landing AI’s side.
-You only send bytes + prompts and receive JSON.*
+occurs behind the scenes for you on Landing AI server side.
+You only need to take care of sending bytes + prompts and you receive the JSON.*

 ---